afaulconbridge/PyAChemKit/doc/src/README.rst

 Source
 ======

-Source code is available from https://github.com/afaulconbridge/PyAChemKit
+The latest version of the source code is available from https://github.com/afaulconbridge/PyAChemKit

 The source code additionally requires the following: